-Our business depends in large part on repeat customer purchases from both our subscription-based and our On Demand purchase options.
+Our business depends in large part on repeat customer purchases and subscription revenue.
 If customers reduce or cease their spending with us, or if content contributors reduce or end their participation in our marketplace, our business will be harmed.

 The majority of our revenue is derived from customers who have purchased with us in the past.
 As a result, our future performance largely depends on our ability to motivate our customers to continue to purchase from us.
 A key factor in creating such an incentive is our ability to provide customers with the images they seek and to refresh and grow our library of digital imagery based on current and future trends.
 We seek to achieve these goals by attracting new contributors to our marketplace and by retaining our existing contributors.
 If we are unable to attract new contributors, retain existing contributors or add new imagery to our online marketplace, or if we fail to do so in a timely manner, customers requiring new and up-to-date content may reduce their spending with us.
 Another key factor in retaining our existing customers is our ability to deliver a user experience that continues to meet customers' needs, including the quality and accuracy of our search algorithms.
 If we are unable to maintain or improve upon the user experience that we deliver customers in a way that motivates our customers to continue to purchase from us, our business would be harmed.
-Furthermore, although historically the gross margins and revenue retention rates from our subscription-based and our On Demand purchase options have been substantially similar, there can be no assurance that this will continue in future periods.
-To the extent that revenue from our On Demand purchases continues to increase as a percentage of our total revenue, we will become more dependent upon such purchase options.